JosieLesage/website/content/photos/matilija2020/index.md

 date: "2021-05-01"
 draft: false
 author: Josie Lesage
-title: Matilija Wilderness - June 2020 and 2021
+title: Matilija Wilderness
 excerpt: ""
 layout: single
-subtitle: A few hikes in the Matilija Wilderness, June 2020 and June 2021.
+subtitle: Photos from a few hikes in the Matilija Wilderness, in June 2020 and 2021.
 tags:
 - Los Padres
 - Matilija Wilderness